aukilabs/hagall-old/README.md

 If you have spare compute resources, enough bandwidth and wish to become a Hagall server operator, please see a deployment method below for instructions on how to get started.

+If you are running into problems, you can report them as [issues](https://github.com/aukilabs/hagall/issues) here on GitHub or talk to us on [Discord](https://discord.gg/aukiverse).

 ### Minimum requirements

 - x86 or ARM processor